-Explore The Magnes Collection
+Explore the Magnes Collection

 The Magnes Collection of Jewish Art and Life is today one of the world’s preeminent Jewish collections in a university setting.
-A unique “library of objects,” The Magnes is distinctively positioned to make Jewish art and material culture available to researchers through an innovative approach to collection access and display.
+A unique “library of objects,” the Magnes is distinctively positioned to make Jewish art and material culture available to researchers through an innovative approach to collection access and display.
 The variety of its holdings and the design of its facilities enhance the university’s academic offerings, enabling an unprecedented view of Jewish and host cultures in the Global Diaspora.

 Show More